mondoohq/mondoo-operator/docs/user-manual.md

 # User manual
-This user manual describes how to install and use the Mondoo operator.
+This user manual describes how to install and use the Mondoo Operator.

 ## Mondoo Operator Installation
 Install the Mondoo operator using kubectl, Helm, or Operator Lifecycle Manager.